1887

 • Name, address, and telephone number of the person prescribing the product

-• Qualifications of the person prescribing the product (it is good practice to include their RCVS or SQP number)
+• Qualifications of the person prescribing the product, including their RCVS or SQP number

 • Name and address of the owner or keeper of the animal